Amazon Redshift Connector Setup Guide

 - Ensure that the trust policy allows the specific external ID to use the role you created and that the Tealium production account ID is

-value for the connection to Tealium.
-The ID can be up to 256 characters long and can include alphanumeric characters (A-Z
+EXTERNAL_IDvalue for the connection to Tealium.
+The ID can be up to 256 characters long and can include alphanumeric characters (A-Z,a-z,0-9) and symbols, such as hyphens (-), underscores (_), and periods (.).

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::757913464184:root" }, "Action": "sts:AssumeRole", "Condition": { "StringEquals": { "sts:ExternalId": "EXTERNAL_ID" } } } ] }